The Convenience of Friendship: Real Bond or Just Easy Access?

 - You are being honest with yourself.
 Be honest about your feelings about convenient friends.
 If you’re not getting anything out of the friendship or feel like you’re always giving, pull away.

 - Take nothing personally.
 Remember that handy friends don’t want to hurt.
 People who meet their requirements are all they want.
-Only take it personally if they sometimes prioritize you.
+Only take it personally if they sometimes prioritize you over others.

 - Concentrate on other connections.
 Spend time with loving and supportive friends and family.
 Prioritize healthy, mutually productive connections.